 But sometime there is no real need to take them out and they can even look pretty, like the Enchanter’s-nightshade (Circaea lutetiana) for example which can be found in shady and base rich garden soil.
 It does have a ferocious creeping root-stock, so can cover quite a large area, but it is actually a nice addition to other more bold garden plants such as the Geraniums or deciduous shrubs!
 It is pollinated by small flies and the small club-shaped fruits have hooked bristles which are easily dispersed by us or on a pet’s coat wandering through the vegetation.

-The seeds are dispersed on coats such as those of a dog or cat and also by us on our socks or trousers when we try to remove them.
-It is also called the hitch-hiking technique!
+The seeds are dispersed similarly as the Enchanter’s-nightshade written about above, on coats such as those of a dog or cat or even on our socks or trouser.
+This is called the hitch-hiking technique!